The Greekish Life

 I still dream of these...

-Naxos is a mostly dry, rocky island, although there are green, fertile valleys in the interior.
+Naxos appears to be a mostly dry, rocky island when you arrive, although there are fertile valleys in the interior.
 It's worth doing a little road trip into the middle of the island, to seek out the mountain vistas and scenic traditional villages that dot the mountains.

 One such place is Filoti.
 A scant 30-40 minute drive from Chora along some very twisty but otherwise good roads takes you to this photogenic little town.